harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 * `type: RunTests`
 * `name:` Enter a name for the step.
 * `reports:` Specify one or more report paths.
 JUnit XML format is required.
-For details about formatting test reports, go to [Format unit test reports](./test-report-ref.md). <!-- update per final topic title -->
+For details about formatting test reports, go to [Format test reports](./test-report-ref.md).
 * `runOnlySelectedTests: true`
 * `language`, `buildTool`, `args`, and other language- or tool-specific settings as described in the [Run Tests step settings reference](./configure-run-tests-step-settings.md).
 * `connectorRef` and `image`: Specify if required by the build infrastructure.